castellanos-dev/jwt-allauth/docs/source/admin_managed_registration.rst

 Overview
 --------

 When ``JWT_ALLAUTH_ADMIN_MANAGED_REGISTRATION = True`` the library enables a closed registration flow where existing admins invite users.
-In this mode, ``EMAIL_VERIFICATION`` is ignored: the email is verified during the verification GET, and not at the password set step.
+In this mode, the ``EMAIL_VERIFICATION`` setting is effectively ignored for invited users: the email is always verified during the verification ``GET`` step, never at the password-set step.

 - Admin creates the user via ``POST /registration/user-register/``.
 - The invited user receives a verification email.